Michael Foster Jr.: NBA G League Ignite (2021–2022)

 On April 23, 2021, Foster signed with the NBA G League Ignite, a developmental team affiliated with the NBA G League.

 Philadelphia 76ers (2022)

 After going undrafted in the 2022 NBA draft, Foster signed an Exhibit 10 contract with the Philadelphia 76ers.
 Foster joined the 76ers' roster in the 2022 NBA Summer League.
 In his Summer League debut, Foster scored five points in a Salt Lake City Summer League game against the Memphis Grizzlies.
 On October 16, 2022, Foster's contract was converted to a two-way.
 He was released into free agency on November 23 following the signing of Saben Lee.

-Delaware Blue Coats (2022–present)
+Delaware Blue Coats (2022–2023)

-On December 5, Foster re-joined the Delaware Blue Coats.
+On December 5, Foster re-joined the Delaware Blue Coats and eventually helped the team win the NBA G League title.

+Capital City Go-Go (2023–2024)

+On October 11, 2023, Foster signed with the Washington Wizards, but was waived on October 20.
+Ten days later, he joined the Capital City Go-Go.

+Cangrejeros de Santurce (2024)

+On April 13, 2024, Foster signed with the Cangrejeros de Santurce of the Baloncesto Superior Nacional.

+Jiangxi Ganchi (2024)

+On June 12, 2024, Foster signed with Jiangxi Ganchi of the National Basketball League.

+Return to Capital City (2024–present)

+On October 28, 2024, Foster rejoined the Capital City Go-Go.